Redding Refugee Sponsor Circle

 Silver Lining Story

-While much of our preliminary work for the family is complete, Nisar and Pakiza will need ongoing support with community orientation and language acquisition.
-Volunteers are also needed to help the family set up regular medical and dental care, find meaningful work, and connect with community services and events.
+While much of our preliminary work for the family is complete, they will need ongoing support with community orientation and language acquisition.
+Volunteers are also needed to help the family set up regular dental care, seek resources such as library cards, and explore community activities.
 If you are able to join us in donating your time and talent to these endeavors, you’ll not only be providing life-changing assistance to our new neighbors and making new friends – you’ll also be demonstrating in the most meaningful way that the spirit of welcome is still alive and strong in Redding.

 Redding Refugee Sponsor Circle provides a warm welcome to a safe and fulfilling new life for individuals and families fleeing violence and war in Ukraine, Afghanistan, Venezuela, and other places of danger by offering comprehensive, sustainable resettlement assistance.
 The range of services provided include housing, documentation, translation, employment, education and transportation.